chmxu/Dynamic-Meta-filter/README.md

 # test on tieredImageNet
 python test_tiered.py --root {data root} --resume {checkpoint path} --groups {64/160/320/640}  --nExemplars {1/5}
 ```
+The pretrained model weights can be downloaded from [here](https://drive.google.com/drive/folders/1kDVMxXOmR0xJgA2MirMF-PVRd_svA6MP?usp=sharing).

 ## Citation
 If you find this project useful for your research, please use the following BibTeX entry.
 ```
 @inproceedings{xu2021dmf,
-  title={Learning Dynamic Alignment via Meta-filter for Few-shot Learning}, author={Chengming Xu and Cheng Liu and Li Zhang and Chengjie Wang and Jilin Li and Feiyue Huang and Xiangyang Xue and Yanwei Fu}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2021}
+  title={Learning Dynamic Alignment via Meta-filter for Few-shot Learning}, author={Chengming Xu and Chen Liu and Li Zhang and Chengjie Wang and Jilin Li and Feiyue Huang and Xiangyang Xue and Yanwei Fu}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2021}
 }